Controlling your dog in public

 - makes someone worried that it might injure them

-A court could also decide that your dog is dangerously out of control if:
+A court could also decide that your dog is dangerously out of control if either of the following apply:

 A farmer is allowed to kill your dog if it’s worrying their livestock.